RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 Remember that in all cases when a member might have a mental disorder, you cannot be sure whether they have a disorder or not, and if they do have a disorder you cannot be sure what it is.
 Ensure that you accurately reflect members' feelings without judging them, either positively or negatively, and without diagnosing.

 QUIZ
 {:.dummyquiz}

+# Fantasies and actual harm

+Members sometimes describe harmful events that might be fantasies or truth, or some mixture of fantasies and truth.
+Listeners are usually unable to judge what is the truth and what isn't.

+Sometimes, however, very outrageous fantasies are obviously fantasies.
+Sometimes fantasies are based on well-known works of fiction, such as movies and TV shows, and these might sometimes be obvious to listeners.

+### Reasons for sharing fantasies

+Members' reasons for sharing fantasies are not usually clear.
+One reason might sometimes be loneliness and lack of self-worth, because they feel a fantasy about harm is sure to get attention but if they are just themselves no one would want to chat to them.

+DECORATIVE IMAGE
+{:.decor}

+Sometimes fantasies contain elements of truth.
+The situation might be that a member feels the truth difficult to talk about, so they talk about a fantasy first, and then mix in parts of the thing they really want to talk about.
+So at the start the chat can feel very uncomfortable because you feel you're just being told a fantasy, but if you stay with it sometimes you end up in a very real chat about something the member finds difficult.

+Another reason members sometimes chat about fantasies of harm is as a deliberate hoax, maybe to overcome feelings of inferiority.

+And another reason is to test 7 Cups to see whether they are believed and accepted when they mention something shocking like harm.
+If 7 Cups passes the test, and they are believed and accepted, then they might return using a different identity to chat about what's really troubling them.

+### Reasons for sharing the truth

+Members who are really causing harm, or at risk of causing harm, might chat to a listener about it hoping to get advice on how bad it really is and how guilty they should feel.

+You don't have any way to distinguish between the member who is telling a lie to test how judgemental 7 Cups is, and the member who is telling the truth to find out how guilty they should feel.
+Your only option, therefore, is to believe and accept the person without giving the "green light" to possible harmful behavior.

+Members who are really causing harm, or at risk of causing harm, are very likely not to admit to it at all.
+They chat about something else entirely.
+Do not change the subject of any chat to satisfy your curiosity about whether a member might be causing harm but not telling you.

+QUIZ
+{:.dummyquiz}